Garrison-Qu/UWChoose/README.md

   Tracks completed and remaining courses for a chosen mathematics major.

 - **Term Planner Check**
-  Check whether courses across future terms and validates prerequisite order.
+  Check whether your courses satisfy the prerequisites.

 - **Class Info glance**
-  Each class has a super link to introduction page.
+  Each class has a superlink to introduction page.